libeau0911/Openstack/OpenStack.md

         Below is the service layout of provider networks.
         ![Provider Network Service Layout](/Provider_Network.png)

         There are two networking options; provider network and self-service network.
 Provider networks lack support for self-service (private) networks, layer-3 (routing) services, and advanced services such as LBaaS [^1] and FWaaS [^2].
 For future developments, it is necessary to use provider networks.
-Further explanations are in ['Neutron'](#Neutron) under OpenStack Services Types and Brief Definition.
+Further explanations are in ['Neutron'](#Neutron) under ['OpenStack Services Types and Brief Definition'](#2.).

 [//]: # (Successfuly uploaded image)